nelsonjchen/github-wiki-see-rs/README.md

 ## Decomissioning

-GitHub had removed wikis from their `robots.txt` and this tool be modified to simply "308" permanently redirect the link to GitHub.
+GitHub had removed wikis from their `robots.txt` and this tool was modified to simply "308" permanently redirect incoming links to GitHub.

 https://github.com/github/feedback/discussions/4992#discussioncomment-1439485